mmore500/ByteBoost24/research_statement.md

 The ByteBoost workshop provides several opportunities aligned to my career objectives otherwise unavailable at my home institution.
 I am excited to make full use of hardware access provisioned to workshop participants to trial research software related to my recent work on decentralized phylogenetic tracking in evolution simulations.
-This last semester, I collaborated with undergraduate researcher Connor Yang to implement an island-model evolution simulation for the Cerebras Wafer-Scale Engine (WSE).
+During the last semester, I collaborated with undergraduate researcher Connor Yang to implement an island-model evolution simulation for the Cerebras Wafer-Scale Engine (WSE).
-We recently got a prototype running end-to-end on the Cerebras SDK hardware simulator.
+We recently succeeded in running a prototype end-to-end on the Cerebras SDK hardware simulator.
 The hands-on component of the workshop provides an ideal opportunity to experiment with these simulation approaches at-scale on hardware, which will allow us to assess how well our initial approach takes advantage of hardware capabilities and refine implementation strategy.

 The hands-on component of the workshop also provides an ideal opportunity to build collaborations with peer early-career researchers who share interests in emerging HPC technologies.